lee-oconnor/lee-oconnor/README.md

 - 👋 Hi, I’m @lee-oconnor
+- My birthname is Sherri, but my nickname is Lee.
+Sorry for confusion.
 - 👀 I’m interested in learning everything FrontEnd!
 I come from a background in photography, where I spent most of my career shooting people and things for advertising and editorial clients.
 - I decided to pivot into a different career path last year, and chose tech because I've long been curious about how the devices we use everyday work behind the scenes!
 - 🌱 I’m currently learning JavaScript and React.